Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie superalgebra over

-The Lie superalgebra $\fk\fle(9;\un|11)$ is the prolong of the \textbf{negative} part.
-For a basis of the negative part we take the following elements:

-\textbf{No simple partial prolongs.
-Critical coordinates of the shearing vector for $\fk\fle_2(20;\widetilde\un)$ are those corresponding to former odd indeterminates}.
-Explicitly: noncritical coordinates of the shearing vector corresponds to $x_{13}$, $x_{14}$, $x_{15}$, $x_{19}$, $x_{20}$.
-Proof: by means of \textit{SuperLie}.

-\section{The Lie superalgebra $\fm\fb(4|5)$ over $\Cee$}
+\section{The Lie superalgebra $\boldsymbol{\fm\fb(4\vert 5)}$ over $\boldsymbol{\Cee}$}

-In this section, we illustrate the algorithm presented in detail in \cite{Shch}, verify and rectify one formula from \cite{CCK}.
+In this section, we illustrate the algorithm presented in detail in~\cite{Shch}, verify and rectify one formula from \cite{CCK}.
 This algorithm allows one to describe vectorial Lie superalgebras by means of differential equations.
 In \cite{Sh5, Sh14} the algorithm was used to describe the exceptional simple vectorial Lie superalgebras over $\Cee$.

-The Lie superalgebra $\fm\fb(4|5)$ has three realizations as a transitive and primitive (i.e., not preserving invariant foliations on the space it is realized by means of vector fields) vectorial Lie superalgebra.
-Speaking algebraically, the requirement to be transitive and primitive vectorial Lie superalgebra is the same as to have a W-filtration, so $\fm\fb(4|5)$ has three W-filtrations.
+The Lie superalgebra $\fm\fb(4|5)$ has three realizations as a transitive and primitive (i.e., not preserving invariant foliations on the space where it is realized by means of vector fields) vectorial Lie superalgebra.
+Speaking algebraically, the requirement that it should be transitive and primitive vectorial Lie superalgebra is the same as to have a~$W$-filtration, so $\fm\fb(4|5)$ has three $W$-filtrations.

 Two of these $W$-filtrations are of depth 2, and one is of depth 3.
-In each realization this Lie superalgebra is the complete prolong of its negative part, see Subsec.~\ref{ssExDef}.
-In this section we consider the case of depth 3 (the grading $K$), i.e., we explicitly solve the differential equations singling out our Lie superalgebra.
-We thus explicitly obtain the expressions for the elements of $\fm\fb(4|5; K)$.
+In each realization this Lie superalgebra is the complete prolong of its negative part, see Section~\ref{ssExDef}.
+In this section we consider the case of depth 3 (the grading $K$); i.e., we explicitly solve the differential equations singling out our Lie superalgebra.
+We thus explicitly obtain the expressions for the elements of~$\fm\fb(4|5; K)$.

-In this realization, the Lie superalgebra $\fg=\fm\fb(3|8)$ is the complete prolong of its negative part $\fg_-=\fg_{-3}\oplus \fg_{-2}\oplus \fg_{-1}$, where
+In this realization, the Lie superalgebra $\fg=\fm\fb(3|8)=\fm\fb(4|5; K)$ is the complete prolong of its negative part $\fg_-=\fg_{-3}\oplus \fg_{-2}\oplus \fg_{-1}$, where

 We would like to embed $\fg_-$ into the Lie superalgebra

 considered with the grading